dwrobel/flatcam/README.md

 =================================================

-9.09.2018
+10.08.2019

+- added new feature in NCC Tool: now another object can be used as reference for the area extent to be cleared of copper
+- fixed issue in the latest feature in NCC Tool: now it works also with reference objects made out of LineStrings (tool 'Path' in Geometry Editor)
+- translation files updated for the new strings (Google Translate)
+- RELEASE 8.93

+9.08.2019

 - added Exception handing for the case when the user is trying to save & overwrite a file already opened in another file
 - finished added 'Area' type of Paint in Paint Tool
 - fixed bug that created a choppy geometry for CNCJob when working in INCH
 - fixed bug that did not asked the user to save the preferences after importing a new set of preferences, after the user is trying to close the Preferences tab window
-- added new feature in NCC Tool: now another object can be used as reference for the area extent to be cleared of copper
-- fixed issue in the latest feature in NCC Tool: now it works also with reference objects made out of LineStrings (tool 'Path' in Geometry Editor)
-- translation files updated for the new strings (Google Translate)

-7.09.2019
+7.08.2019

 - replaced setFixedWidth calls with setMinimumWidth
 - recoded the camlib.Geometry.isolation_geometry() function